jambuur/APEDSK99/README.md

 **CALL ARST** resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their default state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-**CALL LDIR** list the DOAD's in the current selected directory on the SD card (next screen press SPACE, back to the prompt press ENTER):
+**CALL LDIR** list the DOAD's in the current selected directory on the SD card.
+Multiple screens can be navigated with SPACE, ENTER returns to the prompt:
 <p align="center">
   <img width="576" src=img/LDIR2.jpg>
 </p>